What is checked in a car MOT test?

 Car parts tested in the MOT

 This image provided by the Driver & Vehicle Standards Agency (DVSA) is a good place to start.
-It provides a visual reminder of the things to consider in the weeks leading up to the MOT test.
+It provides a visual reminder of the things you should consider in the weeks leading up to the MOT test.

 Beyond that, you need to pay close attention to the following parts and features of your car: